carlalennon/animeasy-tools/README.md

 - Detail button removed from product search page
 - Clicking a pproduct no longer opens a new tab
 - Added link to Kanban board
+- Linted python files with Pylint and pylint_django
+- Added wireframes to readme.

 ## Sources:
 [Creating a newsletter app](https://www.youtube.com/watch?v=hWtlskOaFNI)